SwiftERM Hyper-personalisation for ecommerce email marketing

 Predictive analytics instant implementation

 Customers expect you to know who they are when they return to your website.
-Accenture surveyed over 8,000 consumers about personalisation, and 91% answered that they are more likely to shop with brands who recognise, remember, and provide them with relevant offers and recommendations.
+Accenture surveyed over 8,000 consumers about personalisation, and 91% answered that they are more likely to shop with brands that recognise, remember, and provide them with relevant offers and recommendations.

 This is important because most ecommerce brands are trying to catch the same fish as everyone else.
 The standard ecommerce playbook is made up of email and influencer marketingaffiliate programs, and Facebook, Instagram, and Google advertisement.